 HIST 356-3 Soviet History This course will explore the history of the Soviet Union from the Bolshevik Revolution of 1917 to break-up.
-Themes focus on the development of the Soviet Union, emphasizing Soviet power and its impact on peripheral areas, Aboriginal peoples, nationalism, women, and culture, with particular focus on the north.
+Themes focus on the development of the Soviet Union, emphasizing Soviet power and its impact on peripheral areas.
+The roles of Aboriginal peoples, nationalism, women, and culture are studied with particular focus on the north.